voidnologo/shadowrun/_posts/2018-12-14-renraku_arcology_part1.md

 better if they stopped coming in one massive drove, so they drew back a bit to start flanking the runners.

-Clem pulled open the other elevator door and helped Ronan, Dodger, Aneki, and Rhineholt onto the ladder while Pary provided cover fire courtesy of the flamethrower.
+Clem pulled open the other elevator door and helped Ronin, Dodger, Aneki, and Rhineholt onto the ladder while Pary provided cover fire courtesy of the flamethrower.
 Clem pulled Pary away from a pyromaniac's wildest dream to put her on the ladder beneath Rhineholt, then jumped for the ladder himself.
 As he swung into position on the ladder, the first